 d.
 Utility Plan Requirements:

-4. Provide “will serve” letters from governmental entities providing services, such as, water, sewer and fire protection, and applicable public utilities. .
+4. Provide “will serve” letters from governmental entities providing services, such as, water, sewer and fire protection, and applicable public utilities.
+Provided however, that a JSSD provided Feasibility Letter in lieu of a will serve letter will satisfy this Site Plan Requirement for water and Sewer.

 2.05 Building Permit

 A. Building Permit and Footings and Foundation Only Permit Application: A Subdivision Plat approval and Site Plan (when applicable) approval (and a Conditional Use permit, if applicable) shall be required for vertical building Construction before a building permit or Footings and Foundation Only Permit can be issued by MIDA.
+A JSSD issued will serve letter is required prior to the issuance of any vertical building construction that requires water or sewer service, but not prior to a Footings and Foundation Only Permit.
 The Applicant shall submit a building permit or footings and foundations only permit Application and fee, as established by resolution of MIDA, to the Executive Director’s designee.
 Notwithstanding the foregoing, (i) building permits may be issued for vertical building Construction of Restaurants and Bars, maintenance and storage sheds, storage lockers, warming huts, restrooms and Temporary Structures (collectively referred to in this section as the “Mountain Facilities”) on parcels or lots created by Administrative Subdivision as described in Section 2.02(P), provided that the Mountain Facilities are on or adjacent to Ski Runs and Trails included within the boundaries of the Administrative Subdivision and have no onsite customer parking or customer vehicle access; and (ii) building permits may be issued for vertical building Construction associated with Infrastructure Improvements for which a Site Plan is not required.

 2.07 Infrastructure Improvement Permit